 Grind and brew filter coffee machines

 As the name suggests, grind and brew filter coffee machines grind coffee beans with the aim of delivering the freshest coffee possible.
 When the coffee machine is switched on, it grinds the coffee beans (either in a separate compartment or directly in the filter itself) and then immediately brews the coffee.
 Most grind and brew machines can also use coffee that has been pre-ground, for those times when you're out of beans or in a hurry.

 Pros: These machines guarantee you'll get the freshest cup of filter coffee possible - ideal for coffee connoisseurs.

 Cons: Grinding coffee beans is a noisy process, so these machines can make a bit of a racket.
-And we've actually found some that actually work better with pre-ground coffee despite being designed for beans.

 Which filter coffee machine features do I need?